 Policies relating to the curriculum must ‘fit’ with, and be supported by, other education policies, including those relating to teachers’ professional autonomy, teachers’ professional development and school accountability.
 The broader education system must not undermine the principal aims and objectives of the curriculum.
 In particular, a punitive, high-stakes accountability regime that pressurises schools into narrowing the focus and range of pupils’ learning experiences is not appropriate or acceptable.

-Teachers must be able to use their professional judgement both individually and collectively to determine what is most appropriate for the learners they teach.
+Teachers must be able to use their professional judgement both individually and collectively to determine what is most appropriate, including the suite of qualifications on offer, for the learners they teach.
 They should have the flexibility to make decisions about what they teach and how they teach.

 Teachers should be actively engaged in the design and development of both the national curriculum and, within that framework, their school’s curriculum.
 It is essential that reforms encourage schools to adopt approaches to leadership that engage all teachers and support collaboration and co-operative working.